Make Some Noise

 Make Some Noise is an interactive visualisation that emits particles when audiences produce sound.
 The particle size, type and density are determined by the frequencies heard: music, speech, grunts, screams, clicks and claps are each are represented visually in different ways.

-Built in Processing using the Minim sound library by Damien De Fede, this software uses a Fast Fourier Transform algorithm to determine frequencies heard through microphones.
+Built in Processing this software uses a Fast Fourier Transform algorithm to determine frequencies heard through a microphone.
 The result of this analysis returns frequency information split into three bandwidths then averaged.
-The averages then control the three different particle types: bubbles, cubes and voronoi cells.
+The averages control the three different particle types: bubbles, cubes and voronoi cells.

-The attached video shows the interaction between music and the particles generated.
+The video shows the interaction between music and the particles generated.